Virsail/Delani-Studio/README.md

 This Repository contains code for my Delani studio website.
 ##### By Virsail Mbagaya
 ## Description
 This is a Personal Project that i have created a website that displays some of the awesome activities that take place in Delani Studio.
-Delani studio is an amazing studio that will give you the best services you'd ever wish to find.
+Delani studio is an amazing studio that will give you the best services you'd ever wish to find.Also feel free to check out my live site https://virsail.github.io/Delani-Studio/
               </div>
 ## Setup Instructions
 * git clone https://github.com/Virsail/Delani-Studio.git